Jeremy Klaff entered

 After teaching in an inner-city school for a month (where, by the way,

 his humor wasn't quite appreciated), Mr. Klaff got a call from Schreiber HS,

 in Port Washington.
 He threw on a tweed jacket and tie, did a demo lesson

 on ancient Africa, and was hired to be a teacher and track coach.

 dream teaching job, Mr. Klaff missed broadcasting and entertainment.
 Therefore,

 he decided to use his classroom like the airwaves.
-For years, he hasn't left the
+For over a decade, he hasn't left

 Mr. Klaff played on MTV while